IN-CORE/incore-docs/manual/source/getting_started.md

 servers, and they can be seamlessly integrated to allow users to optimize community disaster resilience planning and post-disaster recovery strategies.

-IN-CORE platform utilizes the Jupyter Notebook as a workspace to allow users to develop script in Python, allowing them to call hazard and community resilience analyses modules embedded in **pyIncore library**.
-We provide IN-CORE Lab, an interactive environment with tabbed work area for working with code and data which is based on [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/#), and with pyIncore pre-installed on the server.
+IN-CORE platform utilizes the Jupyter Notebook as a workspace to allow users to develop scripts in Python and
+allowing them to call hazard and community resilience analyses modules embedded in **pyIncore** library.
+Available is a common workspace called **IN-CORE Lab**, an interactive environment with tabbed work area for working with code and data which is based on
+[Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/#), and with pyIncore pre-installed on the server.

 In this Tutorial we will create a script for Building damage of specific testbed by calling pyIncore's